AlansCodeLog/utils/README.md

 // keys({...})
 ```
- You can also import an entire set, although this is not reccomended because it makes it so the imports can't be treeshaking.
-Still it's possible because it's ocassionally useful for prototyping.
+ You can also import an entire set, although this is not recommended because it makes it so the imports can't be treeshaked.
+Still it's possible because it's occasionally useful for prototyping.

 ```ts
 import {utils, testing, retypes, types} from "@alanscodelog/utils"